 In panel (b), we show the case where technological change in both sectors generates an increase in wage inequality.
 Such technological change is classified as "skill-biased," as it shifts out the relative demand for skilled workers in both sectors (both the LL and the HH curves shift out).
-Thus, a given set of prices for high-tech and low-tech goods is now consistent with a higher skilled-unskilled wage ratio.
+Then, a given relative price of high-tech goods is associated with a higher skilled-unskilled wage ratio (the SS curve shifts).
 In this case, the technological change induces producers in both sectors to increase their employment of skilled workers relative to unskilled workers.